blackferncreations/germankeycut/boundaries.md

 * inconsistent positioning
 * operational contradiction

-Search, SEO and AI visibility may be components of a GermanKeyCut engagement.
+Search, SEO and AI visibility may become components of a client engagement where the structural diagnosis requires them.

 They do not define the system itself.

-GermanKeyCut is not a standalone SEO or AI-visibility provider.
+The German market positioning work presented through GermanKeyCut is not a standalone SEO or AI-visibility service.

 ---